OpenSecuritySummit/oss2019/content/participant/tony-richards.md

 - From Threat Modeling to DevSecOps metrics
 - Securing the CI Pipeline
 - Coordinating functions within a PST organisation
+- Climatic Patterns and Using Doctrine
+- Coordinating functions within a PST organisation
 status: add details
 title: Tony Richards
 travel_from: London